 Darcie is admitted to practice in the state and federal courts of Maine and Massachusetts.
 She is a member of the Maine State Bar Association and Androscoggin County Bar Association.

-Darcie sits on the board of the Auburn Business Development Corporation and is its current President.
-She also sits on the Lewiston Auburn Economic Growth Council and Auburn Business Association boards.
-She is an active volunteer for the Maine Chapter of the March of Dimes, assisting with the Lewiston-Auburn March for Babies.
-Darcie also is an assistant coach of the Lewiston High School mock trial team.
+Darcie sits on the board of the Auburn Business Development Corporation and is a past President.
+She also sits on the Auburn Business Association board and is its current President.
+She is an active volunteer for the Maine Chapter of the March of Dimes, assisting with the Lewiston-Auburn March for Babies for many years.
+Darcie was a long-time assistant coach of the Lewiston High School mock trial team.